 By the time that Caitlyn finally revealed her herself to her children, Kendall already kind of knew something was up, but still it was hard to accept.
 It was like losing one person, but at the same time gaining another.

 “When she told us and told us that it was going to be a real thing, it was an emotional couple of months.
 And if I would talk about it, I would cry, just because you’re mourning someone…losing someone.
 The person is still there, of course, but physically you’re losing someone.
 It was my dad who I grew up with my whole life and who raised me.
 It’s an adjustment, for sure.
 But honestly, you start to realize that this person is still alive.
 This person is still here.
 They are still a blessing.
 They are still awesome.
 I realized that I should just be thankful that I still have my dad.
 It starts to just become normal.
 You’re just like, ‘Okay, cool.’”

 The entire Jenner-Kardashian clan has been exceptionally supportive of Caitlyn, although Cait and Khloe had a bit of a rough go of it for a little while.

-Still, Kendall and her dad remain remarkably close and Caitlyn is the 20-year-old’s biggest cheerleader to date.
+Still, Kendall and her dad remain remarkably close and Caitlyn is the model’s biggest cheerleader to date.

 Lena Finkel is the Editor and Founder of Femestella.
 Prior to starting Femestella, she worked at People, InStyle, and Tiger Beat.
 Her favorite Housewife is Bethenny Frankel and when she’s not watching RHONY, you can probably find her obsessing over her tuxedo cat Tom or hoarding drugstore lipsticks.